All-About-Berlin/ursus/README.md

 Static site generator used by [All About Berlin](https://allaboutberlin.com).
 It turns Markdown files and Jinja templates into a static website.

-This README is incomplete, as befits a project under active development.
+This project is in active use and development.

 ## Features

-- Customisable and extensible.
-It's not just for blogs.
-- Relationships between objects.
-For example, related content.
+Ursus allows **relationships between objects**, so that a blog post can have related glossary entries.

+It allows you to **include widgets in your content**.
+This is how I embed calculators and other widgets on All About Berlin.

+It uses Python Markdown to process markdown.
+You can configure which extensions to use, or create your own.
+Ursus supplies a few custom extensions.

+It uses Jinja to render templates.

+It converts images to different sizes and formats, and generates previews for PDFs.
+The sizes are configurable.

 ## Basic concepts

 ### Content and Entries

-**Content** is what fills your website: text, images, videos.
+**Content** is what fills your website: text, images, videos, PDFs.
 A single piece of content is called an **Entry**.
 The location of the Content is set by the `content_path` config parameter.
-By default, it's under `./content`.
-You can have a different `content_path` for each Generator.
+By default, it's under `./content`, but you can change it in your config.

 Content is usually *rendered* to create a working website.
-Some content is rendered with Templates.
+Some content (like Markdown files) is rendered with Templates, and other (like images) is converted to a different file format.

-For example:

-- A markdown file that is rendered into an HTML page using a Template.
-- An image that is served in different sizes
-- A PDF file for which thumbnails are created

 ### Templates

 **Templates** are used to render your Content.
+They are the theme of your website.
 The same templates can be applied to different Entries, or even reused for a different website.
-That's why they are kept separate from your content.
+They are kept in a separate directory.

 The location of the Templates is set by the `templates_path` config parameter.
 By default, it's under `./templates`.
 You can have a different `templates_path` for each Generator.